Table of Contents

 Try it now and don't worry.
 We're not those pushy Sellsy salespeople who won't take no for an answer.
 Our product is top-notch.
 If it's not your cup of tea, we won't pester you about it - we're confident you'll find something that fits you perfectly.
 No hard feelings, just good vibes!

-Obkio measures packet loss using continuous synthetic traffic from Network Monitoring Agents deployed in key network locations like offices, data centers and clouds.
+Obkio performs packet loss monitoring and measures packet loss using continuous synthetic traffic from Network Monitoring Agents deployed in key network locations like offices, data centers and clouds.
 The Agents exchange synthetic traffic to measure network metrics, like packet loss, between each other.

 This will help you determine if packet loss is indeed the root cause of the problem and identify any network segments where packet loss is most pronounced.
 Essentially, to measure packet loss, you’ll need: